Our Great Barrier Reef

 With your help we will continue to support the legal challenges against dredging and dumping at Abbott Point.
 With your help we can continue to work with the community of Airlie Beach and amplify the voices of tourism operators and fishers through the media and in our parliaments.

 We’ll keep working with scientists to release new reports that reveal the truth about what has happened in Gladstone, and and what will happen to the Reef if other port developments proceed.

 We will commission further studies with economists to promote the enduring benefits from sustainable tourism.

 We will keep the pressure on companies in the board rooms and turn up the heat on the Queensland Government.

 We won’t rest until they put the brakes on this dirty agenda of dredging, dumping and port expansion.
 We won’t rest until we secure a healthy future for Australia’s Great Barrier Reef.

-This time next year AMCS will mark its 50th anniversary.
+This year AMCS will mark our 50th anniversary.
 We formed in 1965 to fight plans to mine the very coral that makes up our Great Barrier Reef for use as limestone.
 Because of the generous contributions of our members and supporters, we’ve stopped the miners from ruining the reef in the 60s, 70s and 80s.
 With your ongoing support we will stop them again.

 We are simply not going to let them ruin our Reef.